yboladra/Docker-for-Absolute-Beginners/01. Getting Started with Docker/Module-01.md

 ### Creating Custom Images (Later)

 Dockerfiles are special text files used to build custom images.
 We'll cover this in more detail later, but for now, focus on using pre-built images to get started quickly.

-## Alright, see you in the next module.